weic6/SkyStats/README.md

 4. run `npm install` to install packages required for this project
 5. run `npm index.js` to start the project
 6. visit `localhost:3000/` in your browser and now you can explore it

+# Todo

+- [x] add Redis as a cache
+- [ ] Re-configure the front end using React
+- [ ] Add ORM to prevent SQL injection
+- [x] Lump private info in .env file
+- [ ] Since there are so many rows, try retrieve 20 rows at a time

 # Miscellaneous